-For more information, contact Jack Nunn at firstname.lastname@example.org.
+For more information, contact our Consulting Team here: firstname.lastname@example.org

 Shiva Foundation is an impact-driven corporate foundation with the aim of preventing human exploitation by working with those fighting it.
 In order for us to achieve our ultimate aim of an end to human exploitation, we are looking at what causes exploitation and addressing it.
 We recognise that for us to get ahead of exploiters, everyone has to be part of this fight.
 We work with business, government and NGOs to make change happen.

 STOP THE TRAFFIK is an established innovator in the prevention of modern slavery and human trafficking.
 Working with a highly engaged network of influential partners including IBM, Facebook, Edelman, major global financial institutions and others, STT has pioneered a disruptive model for combating the heinous crime of human trafficking.
 The model is grounded in empowering individuals and communities through the intelligent use of technology to accomplish what to date has seemed impossible: preventing the buying and selling of human beings.
 The objective is building empowered and resilient communities, thus creating meaningful societal change.